na-na-hi/renget/archive/fkz5o.md

 >>Mumeism = 	4,792 Total / M u m e i s m = 37 Total [**I didn't include usernames in total**] Date/Name | Number | Comments
 ------ | ------ | ------
+『2023-05-17』 - #2【THE LEGEND OF ZELDA_ TOTK】After I jump off this floating rock I can be with the princess, right_ [o57Tl_qW9sQ] | 000
 『2023-05-16』 - 【VALKYRIE CONNECT】Kronii and Mumei in-game__ Play with us! #HoloConnect #ValkyrieConnect #sponsored [rzTWlwjCckQ] | 002
 『2023-05-14』 - #1【THE LEGEND OF ZELDA_ TOTK】Now I can be with the princess forever, right_ [4HorWuO93U4] | 003
 『2023-05-12』 - 【CIVILIZATION V】I am good civilization [8EokKZKj6BE] | 078